Industrial producer price index overview

 Main statistical findings

-After a steady increase for several years producer prices peaked in summer 2008 and then dropped perceptibly for several months as a result of the financial and economic crisis.
-However, after about one year prices began to increase again and in late 2010/early 2011 regained their former peak levels.
-From early 2012 until mid-2013 the index levels slightly increased, afterwards a slight decrease could be detected.
-In late 2014 prices dropped at a more accelerated pace.
-In the first half of 2015 prices increased and in the second half dropped again.
+After a steady increase for several years, producer prices peaked in summer 2008 and then dropped perceptibly for several months as a result of the financial and economic crisis.
+However, after about one year prices began to increase again and in late 2010/early 2011 regained their pre-crisis levels.
+After reaching a new peak in early 2013 industrial producer prices started to decline again until spring 2016.
+Since then prices have increased at a relatively steady rate of around 0.4 % per month.
 As Figures 1 and 2 illustrate, the various sub-indices for the EU-28, the euro area and for domestic and non-domestic market all moved in a very similar fashion.

 Table 1 shows the annual rates of change for the EU-28, the euro area and the individual Member States.
-While there are some differences in the magnitude of the rates it can be seen that the general pattern of a steady increase until 2008, a quick drop and a new increase since 2009 is shared by almost all countries.
-This trend stops in 2013, when besides a few exceptions most of the countries display a decrease.
+While there are some differences in the magnitude of the rates, it can be seen that the general pattern of a steady increase until 2008, a quick drop and a new increase since 2009 is shared by almost all countries.
+This trend stops in 2013 when, with a few exceptions, most of the countries display a decrease.
 In 2014 the general downward trend was even stronger.
 In 2015 the decrease in prices accelerated.
+Despite the recent monthly increase in prices, the annual rate of change remained negative for 2016.

 Data sources and availability